 - Decrease your exposure to carcinogens – cancer-causing irritants, pollutants, or substances in your diet.

 - Boost your immune system so it can fight against and eliminate cells that have become precancerous by mutation.

 - Consume a diet that decreases the formation, or growth, of potentially malignant cells.

-While there is ongoing debate in many fields of preventive medicine, the diet-cancer link is no longer controversial, thanks to a monumental six-year study called the “China Project,” conducted by universities in America, China, and Great Britain.
+While there is ongoing debate in many fields of preventive medicine, the link between diet and cancer is no longer controversial, thanks to a monumental six-year study called the “China Project,” conducted by universities in America, China, and Great Britain.
 This study concluded that the standard American diet contributes greatly to the high incidence of cancer and cardiovascular disease.
-The most influential studies linking cancer and diet showed the following significant correlations:
+The most influential studies regarding the link between diet and cancer showed the following significant correlations:

 - A plant-based diet instead of an animal-based diet lowers the rate of breast, prostate, and colon cancers.

 - Lung, breast, prostate, and colon cancers (the “Big Bad Four”) account for more than half of all cancer deaths.
 The good news is these are also the cancers for which dietary changes can lower the risk.

 - Diet can be implicated in at least one-third of all cancers.